image bio

 Maintaining a balanced diet full of necessary vitamins and minerals is key to maintaining overall health.
 A healthy diet is one that includes lean and healthy sources of protein, healthy fats, fiber, plenty of fruits and vegetables, and minimal sugar intake.
 Studies show that some specific nutrients can play a huge role in balancing certain hormones or targeting specific hormonal imbalances.

-Inositol may be a great option for anyone struggling with irregular periods, irregular ovulation, and other fertility related hormonal imbalances.
-Inositol’s effects on insulin signaling impacts levels of hormones such as testosterone, insulin, and others.
-Inositol is found in foods such as fruits, beans, grains, and nuts.
+Inositol may be a great option for anyone struggling with irregular periods, irregular ovulation, insulin resistance, and some fertility related hormonal imbalances.
+Inositol’s effects on insulin signaling impact levels of hormones such as testosterone, insulin, and others.
+[4] Inositol is found in foods such as fruits, beans, grains, and nuts.
 You can also take an inositol supplement to support cycle regularity

 Magnesium is a powerful micronutrient that plays an important role in our nervous system, insulin release, and releasing and balancing hormones.
 Magnesium is found in foods such as dark leafy greens, seeds, legumes, and avocados.
 Try Magnesium Plus drink mix for a great tasting way to support relaxation, calcium absorption, and bone health.